S. L. A. Marshall: Later military service

-Marshall was recalled in late 1950 for three months' duty as a Historian/Operations Analyst for the Eighth Army during the Korean War.
-He collected numerous Korean combat interviews with Americans in Korea into a treatise analyzing U.S. infantry and weapons effectiveness, Commentary on Infantry and Weapons in Korea 1950–51.
-The Army classified his findings as restricted information, later incorporating them into a plan to improve combat training, weapons, equipment, and tactics.
+Marshall was recalled for three months in late 1950 during the Korean War as Historian/Operations Analyst for the Eighth Army.
+He used numerous combat interviews with Americans serving in Korea to create a treatise titled "Commentary on Infantry and Weapons in Korea 1950–51".
+His conclusions were later incorporated into a plan to improve combat training, weapons, equipment, and tactics.

-Following his retirement from the Army Reserve in 1960, with the rank of brigadier general, Marshall continued to serve as an unofficial adviser to the Army.
+Following his retirement from the Army Reserve in 1960, with the rank of brigadier general, Marshall continued to serve as an unofficial adviser.
+He was a member of the Citizens Committee for a Free Cuba, founded in 1963.
 As a private citizen, he spent late 1966 and early 1967 in Vietnam on an Army-sponsored tour for the official purpose of teaching his after-action interview techniques to field commanders, in order to improve data collection for both the chain of command and the future official history of the Vietnam War.
 The Army Chief of Military History's representative on the tour, Colonel David H. Hackworth, collected his own observations from the trip and published them as The Vietnam Primer, with Marshall credited as co-author.